thedavecarroll/thedavecarroll.com/_posts/2022-08-30-questions-from-powershell-forums-user.md

 During my writing for those two articles, I learned a lot, especially about Experimental Features.
 It seems that, even now, there's not much adoption of them for community modules.

-Since this is about my writing process, I must divulge that I've just spent at least an hour trying find GitHub repos with PowerShell 7 Experimental Features.
+Since this is about my writing process, I must divulge that I've just spent at least an hour trying to find GitHub repos with PowerShell 7 Experimental Features.
 After I was able to filter out all of the Microsoft references, it resulted in [one result][ExperimentalFeatures]{:target="_blank"}.
 My DemoModule script module is returned, not my binary module [PSTemperature][PSTemperature]{:target="_blank"} despite being declared in a `psd1` file (a requirement for Experimental Features).
 This tells me that the indexing or searching in GitHub isn't 100% accurate (at least based on the time I spent with it tonight).